kissik/kottans-backend/README.md

 _what surprised me_:
 _what I intend to use in future_:

-Thursday, the 26th of September, 2019
      - What's going to happen if program reaches maximum limit of stack ? *We have a stack overflow and the program receives a Segmentation Fault*
      - What's going to happen if program requests a big (more then 128KB) memory allocation on heap ? *In Linux, if you request a large block of memory via malloc(), the C library will create an anonymous mapping instead of using heap memory.*
      - What's the difference between Text and Data memory segments ? *Text memory segments (read and execute): stores strings and all code, writes to this area earn a program a Segmentation Fault.
 Data memory segments (read and write): holds the contents for static variables initialized in source code*

 ```md
 556f931b0000-556f931e4000 r-xp 00000000 fd:00 2753976                    /usr/bin/xfce4-terminal